At the beginning of the season, some Ferrata routes are not practicable, because there is still snow up in the mountains.

 WARNING: the unusually shaped gondola lift from Rifugio Son Forcia to Forcella Staunies closed down in the summer of 2016.
 The intention is to upgrade the lift but nothing has been decided on the subject yet.
 Also Rifugio Lorenzi is closed!

-Nice route that runs from forcella Staunies to the top of Monte Monte Cristallo di Mezzo (3154 m).
+A nice route that runs from Forcella Staunies to the top of Monte Monte Cristallo di Mezzo (3154 m).
 The line follows the crest and it is equipped with ladders and cables.
 There are a few ladders here and there, and a few somewhat airy spots, but nothing overtly bad.

 FERRATA LIPELLA – TOFANA DI ROZES

 It requires mountaineering experiences and already quite some power in hands.
-In addition to that, due to its length also very good fitness is required.
+In addition to that, due to its length very good fitness is required.

 ETTORE BOVERO – COL ROSÀ

-Nice route that runs through the south west face of Col Rosà.
+Nice route that runs through the southwest face of Col Rosà.
 From the summit of the Col Rosà the view of the whole valley and Cortina d’Ampezzo is truly magnificent!

 Col Rosa has very steep and dramatic south, west, and east aspects.
 To the north, however, it presents a gently sloping incline.
-The ferrata scales the south face, and the return route is a trail that leads north and then around and back, forming a nice loop route.
+The Ferrata scales the south face, and the return route is a trail that leads north and then around and back, forming a nice loop route.

 FERRATA BERTI – CRODA MARCORA

 The via ferrata Berti develops on the Great western wall of the Croda Marcora, in the Sorapis range.
-Described on some books as a great walk on the mountains, this spectacular itinerary links Cortina d’Ampezzo and San Vito di Cadore.
-You can decide to start this wonderful hike in both cortina or San Vito.
+Described in some books as a great walk on the mountains, this spectacular itinerary links Cortina d’Ampezzo and San Vito di Cadore.
+You can decide to start this wonderful hike in both Cortina or San Vito.
 Otherwise, the Ferrata Berti can be included in the complete loop of the Sorapis, a classic and spectacular tour of the duration of two days around one of the most majestic dolomitic groups of mountains.

 To do only with good weather conditions!

 FERRATA TOMASELLI – CIMA FANIS SUD

 Via ferrata that takes an exposed line on Cima Fanis Sud.
 The Cesco Tomaselli is a very good quality via ferrata, perfectly secured and technically hard in places.

-The peak has no non-technical way to its summit: therefore, in order to descend after completing the Tomaselli ferrata, you must take another (less-hard) ferrata down.
+The peak has no non-technical way to its summit: therefore, in order to descend after completing the Tomaselli Ferrata, you must take another (less-hard) ferrata down.

-FERRATA SCI CLUB 18 – FALORIA
+VIA FERRATA SCI CLUB 18 – FALORIA

 This difficult and exposed ferrata offers spectacular views over the entire Ampezzo basin and was created by the Cortina Mountain Guides and the Faloria company with 700m of steel cables and more than 300 pins.